privacyguides/privacyguides.org/docs/email.en.md

 ### When is email metadata used?

 Client software may use it to show who a message is from and what time it was received.
-Servers may use it to determine where an email message must be sent, among [other purposes](https://en.wikipedia.org/wiki/Email#Message_header) not transparent to the user.
+Servers may use it to determine where an email message must be sent, among [other purposes](https://en.wikipedia.org/wiki/Email#Message_header) which are not always transparent.

 ### Where is the email metadata?